SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Create_Basic_Setup.md

 # Creating a basic DOM setup

-In this small tutorial, a basic DOM setup is created.
+In this tutorial, you will learn how to create a basic DOM setup.

-Each DOM instance will represent a person and contains the following information:
+Each DOM instance will represent a person and contain the following information:

 - First name